 Snoqualmie Pass has a number of distinct advantages for the location of a ski museum.
-The Summit at Snoqualmie is Washington’s most visited ski resort, the location is convenient to reach by the largest population center in the state and I-90 is the most heavily travelled east-west freeway in Washington.
+The Summit at Snoqualmie is Washington’s most visited ski resort, the location is convenient to reach by the largest population center in the state and I-90 is one of the most heavily traveled east-west freeways in the United States.

-The Washington State Ski and Snowboard Museum will be a centrally located show case to honor Washington’s ski legends, preserve the state’s ski history,inform guests about this rich sports story and inspire future participation in Washington’s ski and snowboard opportunities by these guests, their families, friends and communities.
+The Washington State Ski and Snowboard Museum will be a centrally located showcase to honor Washington’s ski and snowboard legends, preserve this state’s ski and snowboard history, educate visitors about this rich sports story and inspire future participation in Washington’s ski and snowboard opportunities by these visitors, their families, their friends and their communities.